Slow Cooker Chicken Fajitas

 What do I serve with Slow Cooker Chicken Fajitas?

 The chicken and roasted veggies are delicious served in low-carb tortillas or over cauliflower rice, but truthfully rice or tortillas are completely optional for these crockpot fajitas.
-I like often eat this just piled up on a plate with melted cheese, salsa, and a dollop of sour cream.
-Some Cilantro-Lover’s Guacamole would go great with it too, but unfortunately there was none of that left for the photo!
+I often eat this just piled up on a plate with melted cheese, salsa, and a dollop of sour cream.
+Some Cilantro-Lover’s Guacamole would go great with it too, but unfortunately there was none of that on hand for the photo!

 Can Slow Cooker Chicken Fajitas work for Keto?

 You can easily make this recipe Keto friendly by simply serving the chicken and veggies on a plate, topped with melted cheese.
 I’ve eaten it that way many times and always enjoyed it!
-This variation would also be gluten-free.
+That variation would also be gluten-free.

 What size slow cooker did I use?